-- Rooftop exhaust fans decrease specific energy by approximately 9% when compared to bins with passive venting. - Burner cleaning and fuel optimization decrease specific energy by approximately 12% when compared to sub-optimal burners. - A new air distribution system is being tested which may reduce specific energy by approximately 39% when compared to other distribution systems.
-Further analysis is required. - Within 2019 and 2020, supply air temperature ranged from 13-55°C, averaging around 33°C. Increased supply air temperatures generally resulted in higher moisture removal rates, higher efficiency, and lower fuel consumption.
-This increased rate of moisture removal also results in a corresponding reduction in drying run times reducing the electricity consumption.
-However, bins utilizing high supply air temperatures should be closely monitored as bins that are too dry can cause excessive shrinkage and reduce profitability negating any savings.
-More research on optimal and maximum supply air temperatures for different grain types and air distribution systems is required. - Two continuous flow driers were also metered and analyzed in 2020 and include an Alvan Blanch DF 22000 and a GSI-1222.
-Table B summarizes the specific energy values of each continuous dryer for each grain type.
-The Alvan Blanch DF 22000 had a range of specific energy of 4.1 to 9.1 GJ/Tonne of moisture removed while the GSI-1222 grain drier had a range of specific energy of 5.4 to 14.4 GJ/tonne of moisture removed.
-Further data collection and analysis is required. - Sites metered for this grain conditioning study utilize a combination of electricity, natural gas, diesel, and propane.
+- Continuous flow dryers were also metered and analyzed, the specific energy values of each continuous dryer for each grain type are summarized in Table B. For continuous dryers there was large variations in efficiency between drying sessions from 4.1 to 14.4 GJ/Tonne of moisture removed.
+However, the average efficiency of each model had very similar specific energy use ranging from 7.25 GJ/Tonne of Moisture Removed to 7.54 GJ/Tonne of Moisture Removed.
+This suggests that among continuous grain dryers, grain condition and environmental factors have a larger effect on drying efficiency than dryer brand or model.
+Further data collection and analysis is required.
+Analysis can be found in Section 4 Continuous Dryers. - Sites metered for this grain conditioning study utilize a combination of electricity, natural gas, diesel, and propane.
 Fuel costs associated with grain drying have steadily increased each year due to the carbon levy.
-The current carbon price is \$30/tCO2e, which will increase to \$50/tCO2e by 2022, and \$170/tCO2e by 2030.
+The current carbon price is \$30/tCO2e, which will increase to \$50/ tCO2e by 2022, and \$170/tCO2e by 2030.
 This will result in drying costs increasing by more than 100%, from approximately \$0.04/Bushel today to \$0.10/Bushel by 2030 (for natural gas-fired systems).
-This can result in annual utility costs related to drying increasing from approximately \$1,500 to over \$3,000 for an average sized farm in Alberta. - Using natural gas for heating purposes reduces operating costs and emissions with diesel being the next best option, followed by propane. - Using electric heating for grain drying is not recommended as it has the highest operating costs and emissions.
+This can result in annual utility costs related to drying increasing from approximately \$1,500 to over \$3,000 for an average sized farm in Alberta.
+The average Alberta farm was estimated to be 1237 acres producing 63,211 bushels of wheat and drying 50% of the yield.
+More details can be found in Section 3.5.2 Carbon Pricing. - Using natural gas for heating purposes reduces operating costs and emissions when compared to alternative fuel sources.
+Natural gas has the least environmental impact followed by diesel, propane and then electricity. - Using electric heating for grain drying is not recommended as it has the highest operating costs and results in the highest emissions.
 Electrical services would also need to be upgraded to satisfy the high electrical demand required for grain drying.
 Electricity's energy cost is on par with propane, which is 3-4 times higher than natural gas.
-Additionally, demand ratchets may apply year-round and would significantly increase overall costs.
+Additionally, demand ratchets may apply year-round and would significantly increase overall costs. - Overall, continuous dryers had a combined specific energy of 7.6 GJ/Tonne of moisture removed which is higher than the specific energy consumption of both in-bin systems.
+The in-bin systems had an average of 4.6 GJ/Tonne of Moisture Removed for in-direct fired bins and an average of 7.1 GJ/Tonne of Moisture removed for direct fired systems.
+Burner cleaning and fuel optimization was shown to be effective and decreased specific energy by approx. 12%.
+Further analysis of a larger data set is recommended to analyze efficiency optimization of continuous systems in more detail.
+More details can be found in Section 4 Continuous Dryers.